DPIRD-DMA/CloudS2Mask/README.md

 paths_to_masks = batch_process_scenes(scene_settings)
 ```
+## ⚙️ Performance Tuning
-CloudsS2Mask offers a range of performance and accuracy parameters, here are some examples of use,
+CloudsS2Mask offers a range of performance and accuracy options, here are some examples,

 Settings for high accuracy GPU inference: